AshtonSBradley/ANZSUP19_Stochastic/README.md

 [Australian and New Zealand School in Ultracold Physics 2019](https://www.otago.ac.nz/dodd-walls/events/anzsup/index.html)

-Please use the links below to get a faithful render:
+Please use the links below to get a correct view of the notebooks:

 ## Lectures